 - Level 1 Fair values are determined using inputs that are quoted prices (unadjusted) in active markets for identical assets or liabilities to which the Corporation has immediate access. - Level 2 Fair values are determined using inputs other than quoted prices included in level 1 that are observable for the asset or liability, either directly or indirectly.
-Electricity trading contract fair values were determined using independent pricing information from external market providers. - Level 3 Fair values were determined based on inputs for the asset or liability that are not based on observable market data.
+Electricity trading contract fair values were determined using independent pricing information from external market providers and other variables. - Level 3 Fair values were determined based on inputs for the asset or liability that are not based on observable market data.
+As at March 31, 2020, the Corporation does not have any financial instruments classified as Level 3.